-- Bounce: When a horse does badly in one race and then recovers and does well in the next, the horse has “bounced.”
+- Bounce: When a horse does badly in one race and then recovers in the next, the horse has “bounced.”

-- Bullet: This is the fastest workout before a race.
+- Bullet: The fastest workout before a race.

 - Closer: Horses which are known for holding back until the race is nearing its end and then speeding up to finish ahead of the rest are known as “closers.”

-- Dead Heat: This is simply another term to refer to a tie.
-It does not have to be a tie for winning; it can be a tie for placing second or any other position.
+- Dead Heat: Another term to refer to a tie.
+It does not have to be a tie for winning; it can tie for placing second or any position.

-- Handle: This term refers to the total amount of money which is staked on an outcome.
+- Handle: This refers to the total amount of money which is staked.

 - Key Horse: If you place a wager which incorporates more than one horse to win, place or show, this is the principle one you have selected.

-- Morning Line: Before you place your bets, you can look up the morning line.
-This is a prediction of odds provided by the track handicapper.
+- Morning Line: Before placing bets, you can look up the morning line.
+These are odds provided by the track handicapper.

-- Pacesetter: The horse which is currently leading a race is its pacesetter.
+- Pacesetter: The horse currently leading a race is its pacesetter.

 - Pool: Payouts in horse racing depend on how much money has been wagered.
 The bets all go into the “pool,” which is then paid out to the winners.

-- Scratch: Sometimes a horse will be pulled out before it has a chance to participate in a race (because of a health issue for example).
-When this happens, it is a referred to as a “scratch.”
+- Scratch: Sometimes a horse will be pulled out before participating in a race.
+This is a referred to as a “scratch.”